floydhub/floydhub.github.io/_posts/2019-05-15-an-introduction-to-q-learning-reinforcement-learning.md

 ---
-layout: "post"
+author: Sayak Paul
-title: "An introduction to Q-Learning: Reinforcement Learning"
+date: 2019-05-15 16:25:06 +0000
-date: "2019-05-15 16:25:06 +0000"
+excerpt: Learn about the basic concepts of reinforcement learning and implement a simple RL algorithm called Q-Learning.
-slug: "an-introduction-to-q-learning-reinforcement-learning"
+feature_image: /assets/images/hero/an-introduction-to-q-learning-reinforcement-learning-hero.jpg
-author: "Sayak Paul"
+layout: post
-excerpt: "Learn about the basic concepts of reinforcement learning and implement a simple RL algorithm called Q-Learning."
+slug: an-introduction-to-q-learning-reinforcement-learning
-feature_image: "__GHOST_URL__/content/images/2019/05/ricardo-gomez-angel-433649-unsplash.jpg"
+tags: '[]'
-tags: "[]"
+title: 'An introduction to Q-Learning: Reinforcement Learning'
 ---

 > Have you ever trained a pet and rewarded it for every correct command you asked for?
 Do you know that this simple way of rewarding behavior can be modeled in a robot or a software program to make it do useful things?
 In this article, we are going to step into the world of **reinforcement learning** , another beautiful branch of artificial intelligence, which lets machines learn on their own in a way different from traditional machine learning.
 Particularly, we will be covering the simplest reinforcement learning algorithm i.e. the Q-Learning algorithm in great detail.